 Megali Ammos, Kalo Livadi, Tourlos, Agios Ioannis and Korfos bay are other popular family beaches.

-Super Paradise Beach on the Greek Island of MykonosSuper Paradise: A magnificent beach with crystal clear blue water in a small, deep bay: half the beach is family-oriented, the other half is fully gay with nude bathing permitted, nudists often prefer the rocky paths & coves.
+Some of the more cosmopolitan beaches of Mykonos include:Super Paradise: A magnificent beach with crystal clear blue water in a small, deep bay: half the beach is family-oriented, the other half is fully gay with nude bathing permitted, nudists often prefer the rocky paths & coves.
 Most famous gay beach in this part of the Mediterranean.
 Regular caiques / boat service from Platis Yialos Beach.

-Paradise A beautiful beach with a mostly younger crowd.
+Paradise: A beautiful beach with a mostly younger crowd.
 Big, well organized camp sites and bus service.
 Many water sports.
 As the sun goes down the lively bars get into full swing with electronica, techno music, and parties.

 Paranga: A 15-min. walk from central Platis Yialos Beach; small, beautiful beach organized one end and includes a small mainly gay section Good quality taverns nearby.

 Elia: A not so crowded, large beach with a mix of sun worshippers: hetero, gay and some nudity at one end.
 The organized part has 3 restaurants and tavernas.
-Elia is the last stop of the small boats leaving from central Platis Yialos Beach, there is also a bus service from Mykonos Town, which is 10 km (6¼miles) away.
+Elia is the last stop of the small boats leaving from central Platis Yialos Beach, there is also a bus service from Mykonos Town, which is 10 km (6½ miles) away.

-• More then 800 churches to visit
+- Mykonos has more then 800 churches to visit

-• Katrin’s One of the most famous and oldest restaurants on the island, with classic French and Greek cuisine, excellent service.
+- Katrin's.
+One of the most famous and oldest restaurants on the island, with classic French and Greek cuisine, excellent service.

-• Caprice in the little Venice area, next to the bar of the same name, with tables on the water’s edge.
-Serves good traditional dishes
+- Caprice in the little Venice area, next to the bar of the same name, with tables on the water's edge.
+Serves good traditional dishes.

 Central bus station in Mykonos town in area called Fabrika